 First, there was a lawsuit.
 L.A.
 Kottwitz, one of the pallbeaers listed above, was the family's lawyer and the executor of Mamie Bichon's estate, and almost immediately he had to represent the surviving family members in a trademark and patent suit involving the Bichon Drug Store's proprietary formulas.
 In this suit, which the Bichon family won, we learn that Leon Bichon conducted a "mail order drug business" -- that is, a typical hoodoo drug store, advertising in Black owned newspapers throughout the nation -- and that upon his death, one of his employees, W. W. Glass, "opened up a drug store in Houston and [was] both advertising the fact of his former connection with Leon Bichon and circularizing the customers of Leon Bichon's drug store" in an attempt to appear to be the legitimate successor to the Bichon Pharmacy, going so far as to make and sell the "secret formulas" and the "written matter used by Leon Bichon in the conduct of his mail order drug business" -- that is, instructions for the use of goods.
 The judge noted that Bichon had not copyrighted, trademarked, or patented his material, but that "for a number of years prior to April, 1925, Leon Bichon conducted a mail order drug business in the city of Houston, manufactured, sold, and distributed" certain goods, that he had the "right of discoverer" of his own "secret formulas" and that the Bichon family's use of names and "emblems" (labels or packaging designs) was protected from the former employee's "application of them to [his] new and distinctive enterprise" because that "would tend to mislead [the] public and injure the association first so using them."
 The suit was settled in December 1925 and W. W. Glass's appeal for a rehearing was denied in July 1927.

 Next came the issue of succession.
 The couple's oldest daughter, Leonie Elizabeth, was married and living in San Antonio.
-Their second child, Mamie R., died a little over a year after her parents passed, in September 1926.
+Their second child, Mamie R., died a little over a year after her parents passed, in September 1926, and was buried in the same grave as her mother.
 Their next child, and oldest son, Andra [also spelled Andrea] Francis, had preceded his parents in death, having passed away in 1922.
 Two more daughters, Charlotte and Frances, seem to have had no interest in the pharmacy and never worked in the family business.

 In all likelihood, the Bichon Drug Store was to have been left to Leon Louis Bichon's 19 year old namesake son, Leon Louis Bichon Jr. (February 1906 - February 1972), but this was not to be, for, according to the 1930 Federal Census, Leon Jr., then all of 24 years old, was listed as an "Inmate" at San Quentin Prison in Marin County, California, where his assigned occupation was "Laborer, Construction."
 What crime he committed to be incarcerated in a federal penitentiary is not known to me, but given the time period, when the Volstead Act was in effect, and the family's history of operating a drug store, it is possible that he was convicted of selling illegal alcohol, a crime that was very harshly punished under federal laws at that time.
 After serving his time, Leon L. Bichon Jr. never returned to Houston.
 He was living in Chicago in 1954 when his brother Louis Leon died and was still there in 1967 when his sister Leonie Elizabeth died.
 He himself died in 1972 in Riverside, Los Angeles County, California.

 It fell to the youngest son, Louis Leon Bichon, born in 1910, to take over the pharmacy.
-However, he was only 15 years old when his parents died, and so he was joined by his oldest sister Leonie, who was 37 at the time.
+However, he was only 15 years old when his parents died, and so he was joined by his oldest sister Leonie Elizabeth, who was 37 at the time.

-Louis spent his entire life in Houston, where his son, Louis Leon Bichon Jr., was born around 1931.
+Louis Leon Bichon spent his entire life in Houston.
+He married Josephine McCormack, and their son, Louis Leon Bichon Jr., was born September 20, 1930.
 He died on September 2, 1954.
 Here is Louis Leon Bichon Sr.'s obituary:

 LOUIS L. BICHON, 44, of 4408 Floyd St. died 10:35 PM Thursday (September 2,1954) in a Houston Hospital.
 Native and lifelong resident of Houston.
 Was owner of the Bichon Drug Store.
 Survivors: Widow, Mrs. Louis L. Bichon, Houston; son Louis L. Bichon, Jr. Los Angeles, Calif; sisters, Mrs. Leonie E. Skinner, Mrs. Frances P. Collins, both of Houston; brother Leon L. Bichon, Chicago, Ill.
 Services 4 PM Saturday, Chapel of Geo.
 H. Lewis & Son's.
 The Rev. E.O.
 Dubberly.
 Burial, Hollywood Cemetery.
 Pallbearers; Raul Perz, Reynold Perz, E.E.
 Hughes, H.M.
 Lemez, Andrea Wolff, I.P.
 Skinner.
 Geo.
 H. Lewis & Son's, 400 block, McGowen Avenue, Linden 3141.